MoarVM/MoarVM/docs/interpreter.markdown

 For the core and primitive operations, that is done through a switch that is inlined directly inside of the interpreter.

 The list of ops is held in src/core/oplist.
-This is processed by a the tools/update_pos_h.p6 tool to generate src/core/ops.h, which contains all of the metadata about the operations and operation banks.
+This is processed by the tools/update_ops_h.p6 tool to generate src/core/ops.h and ops.c, which contain all of the metadata about the operations and operation banks.

 ## Nested Runloops - Just Say No
 There is no notion of "nested runloop"; any call into C land that wants to